NeoInnoLab/Processing-Apps/README.md

-# Processing
+# Processing Apps
 Hello!
-This is my Processing side projects collections.
+Welcome to my collection of Processing side projects, the cornerstone of my journey into the world of coding.
-I like to visualize the process of the algorithm from the trivial code.
+My passion lies in bringing algorithms to life, transforming abstract concepts into tangible visuals through code.
 Most of them are written in Java, and some are in JavaScript.
-Please take a look :)
+Enjoy your visit! :)

 ## 2D Water 💧
 ![](https://github.com/Shanda1020/Processing/blob/master/2D_Water/2D_water.JPG?raw=true)